letmecode1/Networking/README.md

 **Data Link** Mac address to switch or router, bits into frames, transfer from point to point access from a computer to a device, packages those bits/data into frames, Media Access Control Address<br/>
 **Physical** Cables, turns data into bits, physical/electrical stage, conversion from Data to signals, pinouts, voltages, code, specifications, NIC<br/>

-**Link Layer** This layer defines how to access a specific network topology, for example Ethernet, Token Ring, and so on.<br/>
+**Link Layer** This layer defines how to access a specific network topology, for example Ethernet, Token Ring, ARP and so on.<br/>
 **Internet Layer** Sometimes called the network layer, the internet layer defines defines how to datagrams are formatted and handles the routing of data through the network.
-Examples, IP Version 4, IP Version 6, and the Internet Control Message Protocol (ICMP).<br/>
+Examples, IP Version 4, IP Version 6, and the Internet Control Message Protocol (ICMP), Routing.<br/>
 **Transport Layer** This layer provides end-to-end data delivery service.
 This is the layer that assembles packets and sends them to the Internet layer for processing.
 Examples, TCP and UDP.<br/>
 **Application Layer** This layer consists of application programs and servers as the network interface into user application.
-Examples, Telnet, FTP, and DNS<br/>
+ICMP Examples, Ping, Host Unreachable, TCP Examples, HTTP, FTP, POP3, Telnet, DNS (backup), UDP Examples, TFTP, DHCP, SNMP, RPC, DNS (primary)  <br/>

  # MAC vs. IP #
 ![MAC/IP Image](/images/MAC_and_IP.png)